Ankita5892/volvo-cars/README.md

 Containerization: Docker, Docker Hub (for artifact storage) CI/CD: GitHub Actions

 The infrastructure code is located under the infra-aws folder.
 You'll need to add your AWS key to test this.
-Please check the grammar in the paragraph.

 This is a JavaScript application deployed on an AWS EC2 instance.
 The infrastructure is created using Terraform, consisting of three modules: VPC, subnet, and EC2.
 A Dockerfile is written to build the JavaScript image, which runs on port 8080.
 The application is hosted on the EC2 instance created by Terraform, and GitHub Actions utilizes a self-hosted runner to deploy this application.